Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **B. views**

-### Question #77
+### Question #48

 You have a project in Azure DevOps named Project1.

 Project1 contains a build pipeline named Pipe1 that builds an application named App1.

 You have an agent pool named Pool1 that contains a Windows Server 2019-based self-hosted agent.

 Pipe1 uses Pool1.

 You plan to implement another project named Project2.

 Project2 will have a build pipeline named Pipe2 that builds an application named App2.

 App1 and App2 have conflicting dependencies.

-You need to minimize the possibility that the two build pipelines will con­ict with each other.
+You need to minimize the possibility that the two build pipelines will conflict with each other.

 The solution must minimize infrastructure costs.
 What should you do?

 A. Add another self-hosted agent.